-If you’ve ever watched a kid learn to ride a bicycle, you’ve got a small sense of what the world will face over the next 20 to 30 years.
-That’s the time period within which the training wheels of crude oil will come off the modern world, moving from its place as our single, very primary energy source, to a geological remnant that’s no longer economically or environmentally feasible to extract and burn to power our lives.
-In the same way that every kid wobbles, swerves and falls as they learn to ride a bicycle on their own, the world is in for some interesting times as it learns to function without the hydrocarbon support system that’s made everything so much easier for the last 100 years.
-How these changes will affect your home are ideas worth thinking about.
-In fact, the sooner you think about them, the better.
+If you’ve ever watched a kid learn to ride a bicycle, you’ve got a small sense of what I think the world will face over the next half century.
+That’s the time period within which the training wheels of crude oil will come off the modern world, moving from its place as a very relied upon energy source, to a geological remnant that’s no longer economically feasible to extract and burn to power our lives because it’s too scarce.
+In the same way that every kid wobbles, swerves and falls as they learn to ride a bicycle on their own, the world is in for some interesting times as it learns to function without the hydrocarbon support system that’s made everything so, so much easier from an energy point of view for the last 100+ years.
+How these changes will affect your home and life are ideas worth thinking about.
+In fact, the sooner you think about them the better.

 Oil makes the world go around

 If you’re skeptical that the end of the oil age is in sight, read Jeff Rubin’s book Your World is About to Get Smaller.
 Rubin is a Toronto economist who presents so much hard evidence that crude oil supplies are dwindling that I can’t imagine how anyone could reasonably argue for anything else.
 What I’m talking about here is not yet why we’re seeing record-high gas prices and a massive inflationary trend kicking in like we haven’t seen since the 1980s.
 No, high current fuel prices right now are a product of government policies and world events.
 The dynamic that Rubin is talking about is a longer wave dynamic, but certain just the same.

 The question isn’t if oil will become too scarce and expensive to be practical, but rather how much foresight and ingenuity we’ll exercise redesigning the world economy so it isn’t utterly linked to the price of the gasoline, diesel and jet fuel that most every home, job, meal and industrial process depends on.